bonitasoft/bonita-doc/md/single-sign-on-with-oidc.md

     1. Download a Subscription edition bundle from the customer portal
     1. [Configure](_basic-bonita-platform-installation) it as needed
     1. Run it a first time, so that the first default tenant is created (TENANT_ID = 1)
-    1. Stop it before modifying the configuration files below
+    1. Stop it and run `setup[.sh][.bat] pull` to retrieve current configuration before modifying the configuration files below
 2. In the tenant_portal folder of each existing tenant: `<BUNDLE_HOME>/setup/platform_conf/current/tenants/<TENANT_ID>/tenant_portal`, edit the `authenticationManager-config.properties` as follows:
     ```